Chronic Pelvic Pain in Men Medication

 Medication Summary

-By definition and exclusion, nonbacterial prostatitis, or prostatodynia, is without a documented bacterial origin.
+By definition and exclusion, nonbacterial prostatitis, or chronic pelvic pain syndrome (CPPS), is without a documented bacterial origin.
 Antibiotics should have a very limited role in therapy for this condition.
-However, in desperation to do something for the patient, multiple courses of antibiotics are frequently prescribed, often for extraordinarily protracted periods.
+However, in desperation to do something for the patient, physicians frequently prescribe multiple courses of antibiotics, often for extraordinarily protracted periods.

 Keep in mind that no antibiotic regimen has been proven to be efficacious in the treatment of chronic nonbacterial prostatitis.
-According to Meares, "Antibacterial agents are neither effective nor indicated in the treatment of nonbacterial prostatitis."[28, 29, 30] If U urealyticum or C trachomatis infection is suggested, a trial treatment of antibiotics may be considered.
+According to Meares, "Antibacterial agents are neither effective nor indicated in the treatment of nonbacterial prostatitis."
+[39, 40, 41] If Ureaplasma urealyticum or Chlamydia trachomatis infection is suggested, however, a trial treatment of antibiotics may be considered.

-In an aggressive attempt to clarify the presence of bacteria in the uncontaminated prostate tissue of men with chronic pelvic pain syndrome (CPPS), researchers in Seattle concluded that, while the prostatic colonization of bacteria within the prostate is not uncommon, particularly in older men, prostatic bacteria are probably not etiologically involved in the symptoms of most men with CPPS.
+In an aggressive attempt to clarify the presence of bacteria in the uncontaminated prostate tissue of men with CPPS, researchers in Seattle concluded that, while bacterial colonization within the prostate is not uncommon, particularly in older men, prostatic bacteria are probably not etiologically involved in the symptoms of most men with CPPS.
 The investigators performed digitally guided transperineal prostate biopsies in 118 subjects with CPPS and in 59 control subjects.
-They found no significant difference in the rates of positive cultures (38% vs 36%).[31]
+They found no significant difference in the rates of positive cultures (38% vs 36%).
+[42]

-Some patients with CPPS are maintained on long-term, low-dose regimens, such as 1 tablet of trimethoprim-sulfamethoxazole (Septra DS) daily.
+Some patients with CPPS are maintained on long-term, low-dose regimens, such as one tablet of trimethoprim-sulfamethoxazole (Septra DS) daily.
 In some cases, patients experience symptomatic relief while on these regimens.
 Whether this is a reflection of the strong placebo effect associated with treatment of this condition or the result of suppression of an undetected pathogen is purely a matter of speculation.
 Studies suggest that, beyond the placebo effect, certain antibiotics may actually be providing an objective anti-inflammatory and/or analgesic benefit to these patients.

 In screening for a bacterial etiology, the finding of gram-positive organisms has often been dismissed as a contaminant.
 However, small studies have found evidence to suggest that anaerobes and gram-positive aerobes, even coagulase-negative staphylococci, may in fact be pathogens, and appropriate antibiotic therapy has proven effective in select cases.[32]

 In approaching the antibiotic option, remember that no antibiotic is free of complications.
-Regarding a blinded trial of antibiotics for prostatodynia, many have commented that the antibiotics cannot hurt.
+Regarding a blinded trial of antibiotics for CPPS, many have commented that the antibiotics cannot hurt.
 As a grim reminder of the rare, but devastating, consequences attendant to the casual use of such antibiotics, the primary author consulted on the treatment of a patient who experienced life-threatening complications following liver/kidney transplantation that was necessitated by his extremely adverse reaction to a course of trimethoprim-sulfamethoxazole.
 Tragically, the symptoms of chronic prostatitis (CP), for which this antibiotic was prescribed, were later proven to be manifestations not of prostatitis, but of a bladder neck contracture.

 It should also be kept in mind that the expense of antibiotics is not negligible, particularly when multiple prescriptions are provided for the newest, most expensive wide-spectrum antibiotics.

-The Urologic Diseases in America Project, reviewing Veterans Health Administration datasets, found that men with CP/CPPS were 7 times more likely to have received a fluoroquinolone than were men without this condition.
+The Urologic Diseases in America Project, reviewing Veterans Health Administration datasets, found that men with CP/CPPS were seven times more likely to have received a fluoroquinolone than were men without this condition.
 An increased use of other antibiotics was also observed.
-Despite the evidence that antibiotics are not effective in most men with CP/CPPS, they were prescribed in 69% of men with this diagnosis, suggesting that strategies to reduce unnecessary antibiotic use in these patients are warranted.[33]
+Despite the evidence that antibiotics are not effective in most men with CP/CPPS, they were prescribed in 69% of men with this diagnosis, suggesting that strategies to reduce unnecessary antibiotic use in these patients are warranted.
+[44]

-In an editorial published in the Journal of Urology, Professor Richard Berger speculated that, while considerable evidence suggests that antibiotics are no more effective than placebo in the treatment of CP/CPPS, this finding may be contrary to common experience, as the success rate associated with placebo has been approximately 50%.
+In an editorial published in the Journal of Urology, Professor Richard Berger speculated that while considerable evidence suggests that antibiotics are no more effective than placebo in the treatment of CP/CPPS, this finding may be contrary to common experience, as the success rate associated with placebo has been approximately 50%.
 Thus, half of these men fare better whenever they are given something.
-It would not be surprising if the most common cause of inappropriate antibiotic prescriptions by urologists were for CP/CPPS type III, and if it were a major contributor to fluoroquinolone antibiotic resistance.[34]
+It would not be surprising if the most common cause of inappropriate antibiotic prescriptions by urologists were for CP/CPPS type III, and if it were a major contributor to fluoroquinolone antibiotic resistance.
+[45]

 Berger observes, "Because of our inappropriate nomenclature of 'prostatitis,' (when it is neither an infection nor an inflammation) and the message given by our antibiotic treatment, many men end up thinking they have an incurable but unknown infection.
 Old habits are hard to change, but need to be replaced by patient education, and perhaps by physical education and pain-directed drug therapy."[35]

 In a controlled, randomized investigation by the Chronic Prostatitis Collaborative Research Network-2, pregabalin (Lyrica) failed to show an advantage in relieving discomfort, as measured by the NIH Chronic Prostatitis Symptom Index.
-The problem was that while 47.2% of the men experienced significant (>6-point) relief when taking pregabalin, 35.8% of the men who were taking a placebo also experienced relief.
+The problem was that while 47.2% of the men experienced significant (> 6-point) relief when taking pregabalin, 35.8% of the men who were taking a placebo also experienced relief.
 Patients taking pregabalin fared better on the McGill Pain Questionnaire.
 Despite these findings, clinicians still hold that pregabalin may have a role in pain relief for select CP/CPPS patients.
-It is important to bear in mind that use of pregabalin is not US Food and Drug Administration approved for the treatment of CP/CPPS pain.[36]
+It is important to bear in mind that use of pregabalin is not US Food and Drug Administration approved for the treatment of CP/CPPS pain.
+[47]

 Antibiotics